Sensitivity study using machine learning algorithms on simulated r-mode gravitational wave signals from newborn neutron stars: Constrained Subspace Classifier

 After solving the optimization problem \eqref{CSC} (by utilizing algorithm 2) a new point $x$ is classified by computing the distances from the two subspaces $\mathcal{S}_{1}$ and $\mathcal{S}_{2}$ defined by

 and

 The class of $x$ is defined by

-In our case, if $x$ is closer to $S_1$ then $x$ is classified as noise (or `no signal') and if $x$ is closer to $S_2$ then $x$ is classified as a r-mode injection (or `presence of signal').
+In our case, if $x$ is closer to $S_1$ then $x$ is classified as noise (or `no signal') and if $x$ is closer to $S_2$ then $x$ is classified as an r-mode injection (or `presence of signal').